Change existing columns to XML columns

 Production.ProductDescriptionSchemaCollection, is created as part of the AdventureWorks2012 database.

 In the previous example, all the instances stored in the column are validated and typed against the XSD schemas in the specified collection.
-If the column contains one or more XML instances that are invalid with regard to the specified schema, the
+If the column contains one or more XML instances that are invalid regarding the specified schema, the

-ALTER TABLE statement will fail and you will not be able to change your untyped XML column into typed XML.
+ALTER TABLE statement will fail and you won't be able to change your untyped XML column into typed XML.

 If a table is large, modifying an xml type column can be costly.
 This is because each document must be checked for being well formed and, for typed XML, must also be validated.